If you’re like most bloggers and entrepreneurs, you’re always on a quest for “more”. More email subscribers. More site members. More revenue.

 The tradeoff for access to all of those advanced features is pricing.
 Whereas the other two WordPress plugins are one-time fees, Nelio A/B Testing adopts monthly SaaS-style pricing that’s more in line with VWO and Leadpages/Instapage.

 If the pricing works for you and you want to be able to test your entire WordPress site, rather than just your content, then Nelio A/B testing is definitely your best option.

-But, if you’ve got the budget, that price does get you access to some pretty powerful features in addition to SiteGainer’s A/B testing and multivariate testing functionality.
+But regardless of price, Symplify Conversion gives you access to some pretty powerful features in addition to Symplify’s A/B testing and multivariate testing functionality.